City of Salisbury

 Why does forecast.id differ from State Government forecasts?

 State Government forecasts are generally based on what is known as a ‘top-down’ model.
 This means that forecasts are prepared for major regions (Statistical Divisions or Statistical Area 4s) and then effectively allocated to Local Government Areas (LGAs) and Statistical Local Areas or Statistical Area 2s (SLAs, SA2s), ensuring that these total to the numbers for the larger areas.
-The forecasts prepared for the City of Adelaide by .id, in contrast are based on a 'bottom-up' approach, where development assumptions are made for each individual small area and the forecast for the LGA is a sum of the forecasts for each of the small areas.
+The forecasts prepared for the City of Salisbury by .id, in contrast are based on a 'bottom-up' approach, where development assumptions are made for each individual small area and the forecast for the LGA is a sum of the forecasts for each of the small areas.

 While care is given to ensure a meaningful forecast based on a regional assessment of demand, assumptions are made based on specific development sites, areas and an assessment of the potential for additional residential infill. forecast.id has transparent assumptions published on the website to assist in understanding the basis of the forecasts.
 Generally limited supporting information is provided to assist in the understanding of State Government forecasts.